axibase/atsd-use-cases/research/us-mortality/configuration.md

    ![Figure 29](./images/Figure29.png)

    Select **Series**.
-If the data was parsed successfully, you should see something like the second image.
+If the data was parsed successfully, you see something like the second image.

    ![Figure 30](./images/Figure30.png)